simanamaria/online-store/README.md

 - `Category` classes with the `name` attribute, for each store category [bike, phone, milk] and `products list`
 - `Store` - class that should handle `category list`
 - `RandomStorePopulator` - utility class that will populate out store/category with fake data using `Faker` lib
-- `com.coherentsolutions.consoleApp.StoreApp` - class with main method to execute our store scenario.
+- `StoreApp` - class with main method to execute our store scenario.
 When invoke main method, application should init store with categories and products and `pretty` print this data.
 Also, categories should be read dynamically (at runtime), from base category package using `reflections` lib.